-A driving test is required if you have:
+A drive test is required if you have:

-Driving tests for DL renewals or holders of out-of-state or U.S. territory DLs are normally waived, if the DL is presented.
-However, DMV may require a driving test at any time.
+Drive tests for DL renewals or holders of out-of-state or U.S. territory DLs are normally waived, if the DL is presented.
+However, DMV may require a drive test at any time.

-Is the Same Criteria Used In All Driving Tests?
+Is the Same Criteria Used in All Drive Tests?

-The driving test for the noncommercial Class C (basic) DL is the same for all drivers regardless of age.
-An adult driver takes the same type of driving test as a teen driver.
-However, a driver with a P&M condition may take a different version of the driving test containing additional test elements.
+The drive test for the noncommercial Class C (basic) DL is the same for all drivers regardless of age.
+An adult driver takes the same type of drive test as a teen driver.
+However, a driver with a P&M condition may take a different version of the drive test containing additional test elements.

 - Get enough practice.
 Some drivers need more practice than others.
-Minors (under 18 years old) must complete 50 hours of behind-the-wheel training (10 hours must be night driving) before taking a driving test.
-When you practice, pretend you are taking a driving test.
+Minors (under 18 years old) must complete 50 hours of behind-the-wheel training (10 hours must be night driving) before taking a drive test.
+When you practice, pretend you are taking a drive test.
 Ask your accompanying driver to calmly point out your mistakes.
-Ask questions about particular driving situations that may have confused you and correct your mistakes.
-The next time you practice, try to correct any driving errors you made before.
-The DMV examiner is there to ensure you have demonstrated that you can handle your vehicle in regular traffic situations, not to trick you.
-During your driving test, the examiner will note how you obey the rules of the road and traffic signs and/or signals.
+Ask questions about driving situations that confused you.
+When you practice, try to correct any driving errors you made before.
+The DMV examiner is there to ensure you demonstrate that you can handle your vehicle in regular traffic situations, not to trick you.
+During your drive test, the examiner will note how you obey the rules of the road and traffic signs and/or signals.
 They will note other areas in which you may need improvement.